airPeter/Meta_SCMT/README.md

 * I am actively developing the software.
 So do expect some bugs.
 Please try to read the code if you encounter any bugs, or you can also reach out to me by email.
 * when we say 1D waveguide, it only has a finite size along 1 direction.
 The 2D waveguide has a finite size in 2 directions.
 * 1D waveguide array will become a 2D metasurface which is like a grating.
 2D waveguide array will become a 3D metasurface.
+* read the paper before running the code. (paper is in the citing section)

 ## Install